PRECISE-Abreast-Challenge-PAC/PRECISE-ABreast-Challenge/README.md

 - 🏥 **Ernest Cook Ultrasound Research and Education Institute** – Kampala, Uganda
 - 🏥 **Crestview Radiology Ltd** – Lagos, Nigeria

+📂 **Access Instructions:**
+You can find full details, structure, and download instructions in the [Dataset README](https://github.com/PRECISE-Abreast-Challenge-PAC/PRECISE-Abreast-Challenge/blob/main/dataset.md).

+---

+## 📨 Submission

+Participants will be required to submit predictions for both **Multi-Task Segmentation** and **Multi-Task Classification** tasks.
+The format and naming conventions for the predictions must strictly follow the competition rules.

+📜 **Submission Guidelines:**
+Please refer to the [Submission README](https://github.com/PRECISE-Abreast-Challenge-PAC/PRECISE-Abreast-Challenge/blob/main/submission.md) for complete instructions.

 ---

 ## 📬 Contact